Hoi An Old Town Ticket, Entrance Fees & Sites

 This house is a great example of a typical merchant’s home in the 18th century and was one of the first three buildings to be certified as a national heritage building.
 The structure displays historical Chinese, Japanese, and Vietnamese styles of architecture, and has been well maintained over the centuries to preserve the original materials.
 There are four small areas in the house, including a traditional courtyard, which display many lovely antique items and furniture.

-The museums are managed by the Center for Cultural Management and Preservation and each requires an Old Town Entrance ticket to visit.
-Hoi An has four museums that display a range of artefacts detailing the rich history of the region.
+Managed by the Centre for Cultural Management and Preservation, each of the museums require an Old Town Entrance ticket to visit.
+Hoi An has four museums displaying a range of artefacts detailing the rich history of the region.
 For an in-depth review about Hoi An museums, click here.